National Women's Soccer League: Squad formation and salaries

 Later in 2024, the league and the NWSLPA entered into a new CBA, running through the 2030 season, that ESPN journalist Jeff Kassouf called "radical by American sports standards".
 The new CBA eliminated all forms of player drafts—both entry drafts and expansion drafts—thus setting the NWSL apart from all of the major men's leagues and the WNBA.
 Also, once a player's contract expires, she is free to sign with any team worldwide, regardless of years of service.
 The league's "discovery rule", which allowed teams to claim NWSL "rights" to negotiate with players at random, was also eliminated.
 Minimum player salaries were increased to $48,500 for 2025 (more than $9,000 above what the 2021 CBA would have allowed) and will further increase to $82,500 by 2030.
 The new CBA fixes team salary caps for each year in advance, replacing the old system of announcing each season's cap during the prior offseason.
-The cap will be $3.3 million in 2025, increasing to $5.1 million by 2030.
+The cap was set at $3.3 million in 2025, increasing to $5.1 million by 2030.
 The largest cap increase in this period will be between 2026 and 2027 ($3.5 million to $4.4 million), coinciding with the U.S. cohosting the 2026 FIFA World Cup.
 Depending on league media and sponsorship revenue, the figures set forth in the CBA may be increased.
 The use of charter flights for team travel was modestly increased, and player health benefits were significantly expanded.
 Perhaps most significantly, the new CBA removed language that effectively enshrined the NWSL's current spring-to-fall calendar, giving the league the option to change to the fall-to-spring calendar used by most European leagues.
 Any change to the season calendar will require one year's notice.